brendacs/colludia-gatsby/src/content/posts/spotlight/2020-09-16-verne-interview.markdown

 ![][image6]

 <span class="blue-q">Our favorite bullet point is this gem that states _Verne_ is "a thrilling story that reflects the ability of the human being to imagine and tell stories."
-How do you plan to carry this out—perhaps through gamifying Verne's works or through the player's ability to reconstruct the stories themselves?</span>
+How do you plan to carry this out — perhaps through gamifying Verne's works or through the player's ability to reconstruct the stories themselves?</span>

 **Daniel:** Through the story of the game.
 Although, we have a main plot around a worldwide war conflict and the mysteries of Atlantis.
 All the storytelling is about the ability of the protagonist, Jules Verne, to tell those stories and how those characters, like Captain Nemo, live beyond their works, they become immortal and to this day, they are part of our society.